 Extreme attention to detail, timeliness, communication, and astute observation skills are necessary to be a CMA.
 Like every nursing professional, excellent interpersonal skills and a desire to help people are essential skills for success as a CMA.

 *The job actions above are examples.
 Be sure to check with your state board of nursing/regulatory body for the full scope of practice for medication aides in your state.
 As always, be sure to check the specific job description in the location you plan to work for more details.

-Every state in the U.S. has their own specific requirements for how to become a Certified Medication Aide.
-In many states, you must be a Certified or State Tested Nursing Assistant (CNA/STNA) first, with a required number of months or years of CNA/STNA experience stipulated by the respective state board of nursing.
+Every state in the U.S. has their own specific requirements for how to become a certified medication aide.
+In many states, you need to be a CNA or state tested nursing assistant (STNA) first, with a required number of months or years of experience stipulated by the respective state board of nursing.

 **Note: The links here are for convenience, however for the most accurate and current information, please contact your state board of nursing.

 Become a med admin in Connecticut.